Hamdullah Jan

 Maulana Hamdullah Jan Dagai aka Dagai Baba Ji (born; 1909 - 12 January 2019) was a Pakistani Islamic scholar and politician.
-He was a student of Muhammad Zakariyya al-Kandhlawi and Hussain Ahmad Madani.
+He was a student of Zakariyya Kandhlawi and Hussain Ahmad Madani.
 He was born in 1909 in Dagai, a village in Swabi District.
 He studied at Darul Uloom Deoband and Mazahirul Uloom Saharanpur.
-He died on 12 January 2019, at the age of 110.
+He died on 12 January 2019, aged 110.
+He was politically affiliated with Jamiat Ulema-e-Islam (F).

+He was a strong supporter of peace and dialogue, especially concerning the Taliban.
+He believed that dialogue and negotiation, not the use of force, would help restore peace in the country.

 Education

 He received his early education from his father Allama Abdul Hakim and uncle Maulana Siddique.
-After that he studied at Darul Uloom Deoband for some time but spent the last three years of his student life in Mazahir Uloom Saharanpur and from there he completed the Hadith studies in 1947.
+After that he studied at Darul Uloom Deoband for some time but spent the last three years of his student life in Mazahir Uloom Saharanpur and from there he completed his Hadith studies in 1947.